MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/set-up-and-install-prerequisites-for-biztalk-server-2016.md

 4. Select **OK**.

-## Edge can’t be opened using the Built-in Administrator account
+## Edge can’t be opened using the Built-in Administrator account (optional)

 When using Edge, the following message displays:
 `Microsoft Edge can't be opened using the Built-in Administrator account.
 Sign in with a different account and try again.`